DataTests/data_scientist/README.md

     c.
 Measure and inform about the correlation between column 1 and 3.

-4. Push your code back to your fokr at GitHub and submit a Pull Request to the original repo.
+4. Push your code back to your fork at GitHub and submit a Pull Request to the original repo.